Hong Kong vs. Singapore for Business

 Hong Kong

 Incorporating your business in Hong Kong is relatively simple.
-You need to go through little to no hassle to register anything with the government, and you won’t need to pay any fees.
+You need to go through little to no hassle to register anything with the government.
 All you need is a valid passport, proof of residency, and two personal references.
 However, you will still need to fill out some paperwork before you can officially incorporate it.
 Once incorporated, you’ll receive a certificate of incorporation that shows your company’s name, address, status, and registered agent.

 However, you need to appoint a director.
 Directors are responsible for managing the company's day-to-day activities.
 They must be over 18 years old and have lived in Hong Kong for at least six months.
 If you choose directors who live outside of Hong Kong, you may be required to pay them a fee.